catseye/Wanda/README.md

 History
 -------

-Wanda was originally conceived in 2009 (I distinctly remember working on its reference implementation, in Haskell, on a laptop in a laundromat in Seattle), but it wasn't as developed as what you see here; the idea that a Forth-like language could be defined using string-rewriting semantics was there, but it didn't really carry through with this idea.
+Wanda was originally conceived in 2009 (I distinctly remember implementing the idea, in Haskell, on a laptop in a laundromat in Seattle), but it wasn't as developed as what you see here; the idea that a Forth-like language could be defined using string-rewriting semantics was there, but it didn't really carry through with it.

 There are probably several reasons for this.